ognibit/kivy-security/README.md

 See also the (releases)[https://github.com/ognibit/kivy-security/releases] on GitHub.
 ### Release 0.1
-Work in progress.

 * Simple configuration using python code
 * Extremely simple (and not secure) AuthenticationService for the simplest login with user and password.
-* LoginWidget to setup the skeleton of the login page
-* SecureScreen to setup an application page in secure mode
+* Customizable LoginScreen.
+* AuthorizedScreen to handle user data.
-* Logut method
+* Logut method.